react-navigation/react-navigation.github.io/versioned_docs/version-7.x/headers.md

 - `navigation` - The [navigation object](navigation-object.md) for the screen.
 - `route` - The [route object](route-object.md) for the screen

-We only needed the `route` prop in the above example but you may in some cases want to use `navigation` as well.
+We only needed the `route` object in the above example but you may in some cases want to use `navigation` as well.

 ## Updating `options` with `setOptions`